Airikuh/CIS427/README.md

 ### LOGIN:
--To login to the server, you must enter LOGIN, followed by a space, followed by a UserID, followed by a space, followed by a Password
+To login to the server, you must enter LOGIN, followed by a space, followed by a UserID, followed by a space, followed by a Password

 LOGIN Example:
 Client sends: LOGIN j_doe Passwrd4
 Server sends: 200 OK

 ### WHO:
--List all active users, including the UserID and the user’s IP addresses.
+List all active users, including the UserID and the user’s IP addresses.
 This command is only allowed for the root users.

 WHO Example: